 Cloth Studio Hi’s Business Hours and Access Information

-- The studio/cafe is open from 11 am to 6 pm from Thursdays to Sunday
+- The studio/cafe is open from 11 am to 6 pm from Thursday to Sunday.

 Risoukyō (手づくり村 鯉艸郷)

 Risoukyō, which isn’t too far from the city center of Towada, is best known for the 200,000 irises of 500 different species blooming from May to July.
-Apart from the iris, they also have other flowers such as Chinese peonies and Lupines bursting from their ground.
+Apart from the iris, they have other flowers, such as Chinese peonies and Lupines, bursting from their ground.